Game Information

 Information Page

-clickable links to both this site and the site of the Godot project.
+This dialog page gives information about the application, and has clickable links to both this site and the site of the Godot project.

-you see and that which is illustrated here.
-In particular, the
+There may be small differences between the version that you see and that which is illustrated here.
+In particular, the version number shown here is from a prerelease version.

-Tap the screen anywhere outside the dialog page to
+Tap the screen anywhere outside the dialog page to dismiss the page.

 Play Screen